digihunch/korthweb/README.md

 The purpose of Korthweb deployment project is to install all tiers and ensure they are integrated and functional as intended.

-### Why Istio
+### Istio Ingress Gateway
 Originally I was looking for an Ingress controller that supports both HTTPS and TLS (for DICOM) traffic.
 Further along I discovered the benefit of using a [service mesh](https://www.digihunch.com/2021/12/from-ingress-to-gateway-why-you-need-istio-gateways-on-kubernetes-platforms/) for  [microservices](https://www.digihunch.com/2021/11/from-microservice-to-service-mesh/).
 Essentially, with a separate layer between the workload and the platform, service mesh commoditizes many common features related to observability (e.g. tracing), security (e.g. mTLS), traffic management (e.g. ingress and egress, traffic splitting), and resiliency (circuit breaking, retry/timeout).

 Istio is a popular choice for Service Mesh.
 In this project, we mainly use istio for Ingress, TLS termination, mTLS and observability.
 If Istio is present, there is no need to explicitly configure TLS between application and database, because by default Istio's [sidecar](https://istio.io/latest/docs/ops/configuration/traffic-management/tls-configuration/) applies mTLS to all connections.
-### Why Helm
+### Helm
-Even with the manual approach, we run external Helm Charts for simplicity.
-Deploying a servce such as PostgreSQL database with HA can be very involving and there is no point to reinvent the wheel.
-We use well-built Charts from Repos of reliable third party.
+We may interact with Helm in two ways: using a chart released by third party, and build our own chart.
+Even in the manual approach, we run third-party Helm Charts for simplicity.
+There is no point to reinvent the wheel and deploy every tier (e.g. Postgres HA) manually.
+The Charts provided by well-known third-party are very reliable.

 In our Helm Chart deployment option, we build our own Helm Chart called *orthanc* in an attempt to consoliate all deployment activities.
 This orthanc Helm chart includes dependency charts such as PostgreSQL HA.
 It also includes default configuration options so that user can run deployment with a single command.

 As I realized later the limitations with bundling everything inside of a single Helm Chart, I stopped adding more features to this option.
-Therefore the Helm Chart option is considered legacy, and stops short of Istio installation.
+Therefore the Helm Chart option stops short of an Ingress to terminate TLS.
+It is not being update any more and is considered legacy.

-### Why GitOps
+### GitOps
 With GitOps, source of truth about the deployment is declared in this repo's GitOps directory, and a tool (in our project, FluxCD) is used to keep the target kubernetes cluster in sync.
 FluxCD is a popular tool for GitOps.
 Our GitOps deployment option still employs external Helm charts, but at a higher level the application can be managed using Kustomize.
 Therefore not everything has to be built as part of Helm Chart.

 ### TLS Certificate